AbsaOSS/pramen/README.md

  - Changes to upstream schema (unexpected changes to source data schemas)
  - Sourcing performance thresholds (unexpected slower than expected data throughput)

-**With Pramen data engineers and data scientists to focus on development and worry less about monitoring and maintaining existing data and machine learning pipelines.**
+**With Pramen data engineers and data scientists may focus on development and worry less about monitoring and maintaining existing data and machine learning pipelines.**

 # Quick start